 Light as Air Potato Chips with Sweet Smoky Paprika & Cumin Aioli

 Ingredients:For the Chips:

 1 large russet potato for every 2 people

 1 tsp smoked sweet paprika

 1 large garlic cloved, minced with garlic press

 freshly ground pepper

-Combine all of the above.
-If have the time, I recommend that you can make your own aioli.
-But, if you’re like me and crave potato chips and MUST HAVE THEM NOW, store bought mayo will do.
+In a bowl, combine all of the above.
+If have the time, I recommend that you make your own aioli.
+But, if you're like me and crave potato chips and MUST HAVE THEM NOW, store bought mayo will do.